edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

     exit 0

-The `gmi sync` command does a `push` followed by a `pull` so the tags from the local overwrite anything that&rsquo;s on the remote.
-So later we&rsquo;ll write rules to tag the new mail coming in.
+The `gmi sync` command does a `push` followed by a `pull` so the tags from the local overwrite anything that's on the remote.
+So later we'll write rules to tag the new mail coming in.

 # Tagging the Mail